rgeissen/trusted-data-agent/README.md

 #### The Marketplace Panel

-The **Marketplace** panel provides access to community-contributed Knowledge templates:
+The **Marketplace** panel provides access to community-contributed Planner Repository Constructors:

 * **Template Discovery:** Browse available templates by category, popularity, or use case
 * **Template Preview:** View template details, capabilities, and example use cases before installation